psecio/iniscan/README.md

 ##### List

-The `list` command shows a listing of the current rules being checked and their related php.ini key.
+The `list-tests` command shows a listing of the current rules being checked and their related php.ini key.

 ```
-vendor/bin/iniscan list
+vendor/bin/iniscan list-tests
 ```

 #### Output formats